copy/gdbprofiler/Readme.md

 command line argument).
 This is experimental and requires the `lldb-mi` executable.

-gdbprofiler works on OCaml 4.02.3 through 4.06.
+gdbprofiler works on OCaml 4.02.3 and higher.

 Quick start
 -----------